 Toxicity of Echeveria 'Dionysos'

 Echeveria 'Dionysos' has no reported toxic effects.
-However, although this plant is safe for growing around children and pets, it is not advisable to eat it.
+Although this plant is safe to grow around children and pets, it is not advisable to eat it.

 Photo Gallery